KevinAntonioWiyonoLauw/fullstackapp/README.md

 2. **Apollo** Server is used for GraphQL server
    Check doc `appolo-server-express` [**HERE**](https://www.apollographql.com/docs/apollo-server/migration/#migrate-from-apollo-server-express)

-### huge trouble shooting for 2 days, beacuse of Apollo Server update doc from 3 to 4, many refence are not working.
+### Huge trouble shooting for 2 days, beacuse of Apollo Server update doc from 3 to 4, many refence are not working.

 Check some changes in src/index.ts, and 2 files in graphql folder